 Middle East & Africa

 b.
-The global algae protein market is expected to grow at a compound annual growth rate of 6.6% from 2019 to 2025 to reach USD 1,081.8 million by 2025.
+The global algae protein market is expected to grow at a compound annual growth rate of 8.4% from 2022 to 20230 to reach USD 6.46 billion by 2030.

 b.
 Some key players operating in the algae protein market include Corbion; Cyanotech Corporation; Earthrise Nutritional; Far East Bio-Tec Co., Ltd.; E.I.D. - Parry Limited; ENERGYbits Inc.; Rainbow Light; NOW Foods; Prairie Naturals; and Vimergy LLC.

 b.
 Key factors that are driving the market growth include increasing consumption of protein products across the world, owing to changing lifestyles and rising health consciousness among consumers.